 Taking branding one step further, you can enable white-labeling to change the document sender address to your own branded document delivery email address.
 Note: this is a bit more difficult and requires you to update your DNS records.
 For more info, check out this FAQ article.

 To enable your reps to send winning documents without overcomplicating the process, all you need is a little preparation.
-Load up your workspace with a few well-thought-out templates and content library full of modular content and your reps will have everything they need to create highly tailored documents in a matter of minutes.
+Load up your workspace with a few well-thought-out templates and a content library full of modular content and your reps will have everything they need to create highly tailored documents in a matter of minutes.